SS City of Benares

-Pre-war history
+Prewar history

 City of Benares was built by Barclay Curle in Glasgow, Scotland.
 She was launched on 5 August 1936, and completed in October 1936.
-The Benares, as she was known, was 509 ft long, with a beam of 62 ft 7 in and draught of 30 ft 8 in.
-She was powered by three steam turbines which were supplied by Cammell Laird.
-They were oil-fired and drove a single screw via single-reduction gearing, giving her a speed of 15 kn, though, amazingly, during her trials she achieved a speed of 17.75 kn, without excessively pressing the turbines.
+Benares, as she was known, was 509 ft long, with a beam of 62 ft 7 in and draught of 30 ft 8 in.
+She was powered by three steam turbines, which were supplied by Cammell Laird.
+They were oil-fired and drove a single screw via single-reduction gearing, giving her a speed of 15 kn, though, during her trials she achieved a speed of 17.75 kn, without excessively pressing the turbines.

 Her maiden voyage departed on 24 October 1936 from Liverpool to Bombay via Marseille, Suez and Karachi.
 Her return voyage departed on 7 December 1936, with a full cargo of Indian produce.
-Since the beginning of her maiden voyage to the sailing of SS City of Port Elizabeth in 1952, she was the largest and most modern ship in the Ellerman fleet.
-She was also the only ship in Ellerman lines that had more than one funnel (though her forward funnel was a dummy).
-She was managed by City Line Ltd on behalf of her owners, Ellerman Lines Ltd. Her UK official number was 164096 and her call sign was GZBW.
+From the beginning of her maiden voyage to the sailing of City of Port Elizabeth in 1952, she was the largest and most modern ship in the Ellerman fleet.
+She was also the only ship in Ellerman Lines that had more than one funnel (though her forward funnel was a dummy).
+She was managed by City Line Ltd on behalf of her owners, Ellerman Lines Ltd. The UK official number was 164096 and her call sign was GZBW.

 Second World War

-When war was declared on Germany by British Prime Minister Neville Chamberlain on 3 September 1939, the Benares was on her way to England, having just finished her usual cruise to India.
+When war was declared on Germany by British Prime Minister Neville Chamberlain on 3 September 1939, Benares was on her way to England, having just finished her usual cruise to India.
 When the news of war reached the ship she was immediately re-routed to Cape Town, South Africa.
 There, all passengers disembarked, the ship was fitted out with a stern deck gun (for defensive purposes), and she was painted naval grey to camouflage her from enemy U-boats.
-When the Benares set sail again, she had no passengers, and looked completely different, and arguably less attractive.
+When Benares sailed again, she had no passengers, and looked completely different, and arguably less attractive.